pavarte/PCHIC-ABC-Prediction/README.md

 ```
 ### Step 3.
 Running PCHiC imputation

 To adapt ABC for PCHi-C data, we took advantage of the CHiCAGO normalisation algorithm and developed an imputation procedure in the normalised counts space based on the inferred decay of interaction read counts with distance.

 As we do not expect the frequency of enhancer-promoter contacts to fall below levels expected due to Brownian collision, for a given pair of fragments involving a baited promoter we select the maximum between the CHiCAGO-normalised observed read counts (Nobs) and expected read counts Nexp estimated as Nexp = Bmean/(si*sj), where Bmean is the CHiCAGO-estimated Brownian noise level and si and sj and the bait- and other end-specific scaling factors.
 For promoters that could not be baited in the Capture Hi-C design and those, the reads for which were filtered out due to QC fail, we estimate the expected normalised read count directly from the interaction distance d, using the distance function f(d), estimated by CHiCAGO.
 Please refer to Additional File 1 in the publication presenting the CHiCAGO pipeline for the formal definition of these parameters and their estimation procedures.

+To esitmate the N imputed for candidate regions, as presented in Candidate Enhancer list, please use the following procedure:

 ```
 Rscript chic_split.r \